scrapfly/fingerprint-generator/README.md

 </details>

 > [!NOTE]
 > Since fpgen is trained on live data, queries may occasionally return invalid or anomalous values.
-Values lower a .001% probability will not appear in traces or generated fingerprints.
+Values lower than a 0.001% probability will not appear in traces or generated fingerprints.

 ---